decode/webant/README.md

 ======

 Done: save infomation to database
+Done: fetch tweet page of user
 Todo: analyze the content of user's post, include user relation

-Todo: fetch tweet page of user
+Bugs: cookie_jar.load function not working in mechanize 2.7.1, it may cause error.